 For a shaded lawn in the South, your best chance at achieving aesthetic appeal is to pick a grass type whose natural appearance masks the stresses caused by the low-light conditions.
 A suitable grass type should have wide blades, a thick growth pattern, and striking coloration.
-One warm-season grass variety that bears all three of these characteristics is St. Augustine grass.
+St. Augustine grass is one warm-season grass that bears all three characteristics.

 Across the South, most soil types have good drainage properties, making lawns in the region great for growing water-sensitive grass varieties like Zoysia and St. Augustine grass that tend to suffer from drought whenever the soil is overwatered due to frequent rainfalls and poor soil drainage.

-How to make grass to grow in shade under trees
+How to make grass grow in shade under trees

 The excessive shade provided by trees normally hampers the growth of most turf-grass varieties.
 What’s more, trees tend to make use of most of the moisture and nutrients in your lawn soil, leaving little for grass to thrive on.
 This, however, doesn’t mean that you can’t successfully grow grass beneath a tree-shaded lawn area.
 Planting any of the shade-tolerant turf-grass varieties discussed above will set you on the path to success.
 To ensure your tree-shaded grass grows fast and stays healthy, consider the following purchasing, planting, and maintenance tips: